-This course is not self-paced; students are expected to follow assignment due dates as specified on CASA calendar.
-After every live lecture, we recommend working on the provided homework assignments.
-If you can't attend the live lecture session, make sure you watch the recorded video.
-The best approach is to watch the missed lecture video before the next upcoming live lecture session.
+This course is not self-paced; students are expected to follow the homework assignments and quizzes due dates as specified on the course calendar.
+After every lecture session, we recommend the students to practice the newly learned topics by working on the provided homework assignment and/or corresponding exercises of the textbook section we have covered.

+For the first two weeks of classes, we will implement a soft opening.
+As a result, all the lecture sessions will be recorded and the links of the recordings will be displayed in your interactive CASA calendar and in TEAMS.
+If you can't attend the lecture session in person, make sure you watch the recorded video of the session.
+The best approach is to watch the missed lecture video before the next upcoming lecture session.
 Attendance is not mandatory but is recommended.